flaviaouyang/molly/README.md

 # Molly

-Time-series data quality monitoring library in Python.
+Python time series data quality monitoring library

 ## Description

-Molly is a Python library for monitoring the quality of time-series data.
-It is designed to be used in conjunction with a SQL database such as MySQL or PostgreSQL.
+Molly is designed to be used in conjunction with a SQL database such as MySQL or PostgreSQL.
 Currently under development.
 Pending first release.

 The following features will be included in the first release:

 - data staleness monitoring
 - data completeness monitoring

 The following data warehouses will be supported in the first release:

 - PostgreSQL (tested on version 16)

 The following messaging services will be supported in the first release:

 - Slack